Marlinski/libcbor/README.md

 * A String that is uses as a key to identify this specific task, it is used to disable it with **undo_for_each**
 * A Callback that takes a ParserInCallback and a buffer as a parameter

-Alternatively, you can also trigger **do_for_each** from within a callback to react to a value that was just parsed.
+Alternatively, you can also trigger **do_for_each** next within a callback to react to a value that was just parsed.
 For instance a boolean that indicate weter it is CRC16 or CRC32, in that case we would start consumming both CRC but will disable one of them as soon as we know which one we need: